celenityy/adguard-dns-settings/README.md

 `||statcounter.com^$important`

-Note that I maintain a variety of comprehensive blocklists [here](https://codeberg.org/Magnesium1062/blocklists/).
+Note that I maintain a variety of comprehensive blocklists [here](https://codeberg.org/Magnesium1062/BadBlock/).
 Sadly you won't be able to add them to AdGuard DNS, but you may skim through them and manually block whatever you wish to.

-Regardless, if you use Apple devices, I would recommend blocking the following that aren't included on most lists for a nice bang for your buck:

-`||cdn-xp-ingest.edge.apple^` # Similar to xp.apple.com (See below), except Apple officially admits this is used for "Reporting"

-`||cdn-xp-ingest-ab.v.aaplimg.com^` # Similar to xp.apple.com (See below), except Apple officially admits this is used for "Reporting"

-`||cdn-xp-ingest.apple.com^` # Related to xp-cdn.apple.com (See below)

-`||cdn-xp-ingest-ab.apple.com^` # Related to xp-cdn.apple.com (See below)

-`||pancake.apple.com^` # Seems to be used for "home sharing" & telemetry

-`||pancake.apple.com.edgekey.net^` # Seems to be used for "home sharing" & telemetry

-`||pancake.cdn-apple.com.akadns.net^` # Seems to be used for "home sharing" & telemetry

-`||pancake.g.aaplimg.com^` # Seems to be used for "home sharing" & telemetry

-`||xp.apple.com^` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked

-`||xp.apple.com.edgekey.net^` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked

-`||xp.itunes-apple.com.akadns.net^` # General telemetry for various Apple apps & services: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558.
-It has also been used for updates, but updates seem to still work without issue with this blocked

-`||xp-cdn.apple.com^` # Similar to xp.apple.com, except Apple officially admits this is used for "Reporting".

-Note that I also maintain a comprehensive whitelist [here](https://codeberg.org/Magnesium1062/blocklists/src/branch/main/whitelist.txt).
+I also maintain a comprehensive whitelist [here](https://codeberg.org/Magnesium1062/BadBlock/raw/branch/main/whitelist.txt).
 Sadly you won't be able to add it to AdGuard DNS, but you may skim through it and manually allow whatever you wish to.

 # Access settings